-- Controls: Voice, mobile app, timer
+- Controls: Voice, mobile app, timer, touch

 - No smart-home hub is required for the app to control the switch

-- Includes an automatic on-off timer function
+- Includes an automatic on/off timer function

-Get the GHome smart light switch on Amazon.
+Get the GHome smart switch at Amazon.

 - Type: Single pole

-- Controls: Voice, mobile app, timer
+- Controls: Voice, mobile app, timer, touch

 - Integrates with the Kasa mobile app for controlling lights via smartphone

-- Controls: Voice, motion sensor, remote capability
+- Controls: Voice, motion sensor, light sensing, remote capability

 - Integrates with Z-Wave smart-home products